samdeb86/Projects/practice-projects/README.md

 All my practice projects are here.
 <br>
 !
 Attention: This projects are mostly from other resources.
-I have just experiment with them to practice coding.
+I have just experiment with them to practice.